aramk/myob-converter/README.md

 ## Installation

-To install all the dependences for building and testing the library:
+To install all the dependencies for building and testing the library:

 ```
 npm install